 In Reception and early Key Stage One children are given a variety of opportunities to write within their play and, when they are ready, guided during teacher-directed tasks.
 Throughout the school writing is supported and developed through a range of cross curricular subjects as well as in literacy lessons.

 For discrete skills teachers base class work on the school’s Grammar Progression which is linked to the new English Curriculum.
 Please follow this link for a sheet on progression in grammar vocabulary.
+We have also introduce 'The Write Stuff' for children in Years One to Six which aims to support children's writing by allowing them to adapt existing sentence models, ensuring a firm grasp on all the technical and compositional aspects of writing.

 To encourage the children to take ownership of their learning, teachers involve them in improvement of their written work.
-This includes giving them time to edit their work using a purple polishing pen- if you see this in your child’s book this is their own self correction, considering targets by referring to small manageable ones set by themselves and the teacher for each piece of extended written work.
+This includes giving them time to edit their work using either a pencil or a purple polishing pen- if you see this in your child’s book this is their own self correction, considering targets by referring to small manageable ones set by themselves and the teacher for each piece of extended written work.

 At Saltford teachers are gathering information about children’s reading and writing on a daily basis from a number of activities.
 This helps us ensure lesson planning meets the needs of individuals.
 In EYFS ongoing, daily assessment is recorded in the Early Years Foundation Stage Profile and in Y1- Y6 teachers assess and record whether a child is 'on track' to meet end of year expectations in reading and writing three times a year.
 Any child who is not making the expected progress is discussed and strategies are put in place to support them.
 This could be in the form of 1:1 teaching, small group activities or being heard read on a more regular basis.
-Statutory testing of reading and writing also takes place at the end of Y2 and Y6 and testing of Spelling, Punctuation and Grammar at the end of Y2 and Y6.
+Statutory testing of reading and writing also takes place at the end of Y2 and Y6 and testing of Spelling, Punctuation and Grammar at the end of Y6.

 Please see the following documents for further information: